easytex/easytex-atom/README.md

 # LaTeXTools for Atom

-by Ian Bacher and Marciano Siniscalchi
+Originally by Ian Bacher and Marciano Siniscalchi, currently maintained by Shane Pelletier.

 This is an Atom port of the [LaTeXTools package](http://github.com/SublimeText/LaTeXTools) for Sublime Text.
 It aims to provide a 'one-stop' solution for all your TeXing needs.